About Charleston Lake Provincial Park:

 I towed her with difficulty to shore.
 We were not near the cliffs; otherwise, this could have been a scarier situation, but the fun didn’t end there!
 I bailed out her kayak, helped my mom relaunch, then I got back on the water.

-These three shots were my last for the day.
+Below are the last three shots of the day.
 Adrenaline was still pumping through me, so I tried to show my mom how to recover from a tipping kayak WITHOUT SECURING MY CAMERA IN THE DRY BAG.

 2 seconds into my demonstration, I flipped, bobbed back up, sputtering water, and SO THANKFUL I was wearing a lifejacket.
 I’d tipped into a shallow bay with a tangle of plant life growing out of unstable muck that felt like quicksand sucking me down.